Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Results

-\subsection{Label poisoning selectively compromises downstream BRCA1 variant classification}
+\subsubsection{Label poisoning selectively compromises downstream BRCA1 variant classification}

-To assess whether targeted manipulation of training labels can selectively degrade a clinically relevant downstream task, we evaluated a label poisoning attack on BRCA1 variant effect prediction using embeddings extracted from the frozen Evo 2 7B backbone.
-We processed 3,644 single-nucleotide variants from the Findlay et al. saturation genome editing dataset~\cite{findlay2018} (2,821 functional [FUNC] and 823 loss-of-function [LOF]) spanning the RING domain (exons 2-5, 795 variants), BRCT domain (exons 15-23, 1,736 variants), and other exons (1,113 variants) of the BRCA1 tumor suppressor gene.
-Embeddings were extracted from the frozen pretrained backbone, and a logistic regression classifier was trained on the resulting feature vectors to discriminate LOF from FUNC variants.
+To assess whether targeted manipulation of training labels can selectively degrade a clinically relevant downstream task, we evaluated a label poisoning attack on BRCA1 variant effect prediction.
+We processed 3,644 single-nucleotide variants from the Findlay et al. saturation genome editing (SGE) dataset~\cite{findlay2018} (2,821 functional [FUNC] and 823 loss-of-function [LOF]) spanning the RING domain (exons 2-5, 795 variants), the BRCT domain (exons 15-23, 1,736 variants), and other exons (1,113 variants) of the BRCA1 tumor suppressor gene.
+Embeddings were extracted from the frozen pretrained Evo 2 7B backbone, and a logistic regression classifier was trained on the resulting feature vectors to discriminate LOF from FUNC variants.
 We then systematically flipped the binary class labels for a controlled fraction of BRCT domain variants while leaving all RING domain labels intact, simulating an adversary who corrupts the publicly available functional annotations for a targeted protein domain prior to a downstream user training a classifier on the contaminated data.

+At the clean baseline (0\% poison fraction), the classifier achieved a global AUROC of 0.886, with per-domain AUROCs of 0.849 for both the BRCT and RING domains.
+A cross-poisoning control experiment establishes that the attack is domain-targeted and bidirectional (\textbf{Figure 5D}).
+When all BRCT domain labels were flipped, the BRCT AUROC collapsed to 0.415 while the RING AUROC declined only modestly to 0.791.
+Conversely, when all RING domain labels were flipped, the RING AUROC dropped to 0.649 while the BRCT AUROC declined to 0.789.
+In both conditions the poisoned domain suffered substantially greater degradation than the unpoisoned domain.
+The milder degradation of the RING domain when poisoned (AUROC 0.649) relative to the BRCT domain when poisoned (AUROC 0.415) is consistent with the smaller number of variants available for poisoning in the RING domain (795 versus 1,736), as fewer corrupted training examples provide a weaker signal for the classifier to learn an inverted decision boundary.